The Greater Cedar Rapids Community Foundation was founded in 1949 to receive gifts and bequests to provide support for charitable enterprise.

 Watch the video.

 The Greater Cedar Rapids Community Foundation was founded in 1949 as the Community Welfare Foundation in Cedar Rapids for the purpose of receiving gifts and bequests to provide support for charitable enterprise.
-It was originally established as a private foundation by seven community-minded leaders including Robert C. Armstrong, Edwin Evans, John T. Hamilton, Van Vechten Schaeffer, A. L. Smulekoff, Frank T. Welch and T. M. Ingersoll.
-The Community Welfare Foundation experienced only modest growth for its first twenty-three years.
-In 1972, however, the Community Welfare Foundation received its first significant gift – a $300,000 bequest from the estate of Minnie Rubek, a janitor employed by a local utility company.
+It was originally established as a private foundation by seven community-minded leaders including Robert C. Armstrong, Edwin Evans, John T. Hamilton, Van Vachten Schaeffer, A. L. Smulekoff, Frank T. Welch, and T. M. Ingersoll.
+The Community Welfare Foundation received its first significant gift – a $300,000 bequest from the estate of Minnie Rubek, a janitor employed by a local utility company.

-In the fall of 2009, the Community Foundation learned that Joseph Kacena had gifted more than $5 million to support several nonprofits in Cedar Rapids and the University of Chicago.
+In the fall of 2009, the Community Foundation learned that Joseph Kacena had gifted more than $5 million to support several nonprofits in Cedar Rapids and Chicago.
 More importantly, Mr. Kacena specified that 39 percent of that contribution be designated for the Community Foundation’s unrestricted funds.

-The Cedar Rapids community lost a great friend, philanthropist and leader on July 27, 2010, with the passing of William Whipple.
+In the summer of 2010, the Cedar Rapids community lost a great friend, philanthropist and leader with the passing of William Whipple.
 Bill was the first honorary director of the Community Foundation and along with his wife Gayle, were members of the William Quarton Heritage Society.
-Mr. Whipple’s life gifts and estate gift create funds at the Community Foundation of $7 million – the second largest gift in the history of the Community Foundation.
+Mr. Whipple’s life gifts and estate gift created funds at the Community Foundation of $7 million – the second largest gift in the history of the Community Foundation.

 Grantmaking at the Community Foundation has a long history of broad-based support for the community.